 01 of 12

-All types of cats–lost strays, pampered pets or feral visitors–have razor-sharp instincts for hunting and will stalk not only birds, but also lizards, frogs, snakes, mammals and other backyard wildlife.
-Whether they are hunting for food, entertainment or curiosity, cats kill billions of wild birds around the world each year, and in many areas, native species are threatened or endangered because of predation from domestic cats.
+All types of cats, including lost strays, pampered pets, or feral visitors, have razor-sharp instincts for hunting and will stalk not only birds, but also lizards, frogs, snakes, mammals, and other wildlife.
+Whether they are hunting for food, entertainment, or curiosity, cats kill billions of wild birds around the world each year, and in many areas, native species are threatened or endangered because of predation from domestic cats.

 How to Help: Keep your cat indoors, and take steps to discourage feral cats from visiting your yard.
 If your cat enjoys time outside, provide vigilant supervision or consider building a catio or other enclosure your pet can enjoy without threatening birds.

 We often use chemicals in our yards to eliminate weeds, control insects, or nourish plants, but those same chemicals can be harming birds.
 When used inappropriately, toxic poisoning is a very real threat to birds and other wildlife.
 Birds might consume chemical granules, and chemicals can contaminate feeders, baths, or local water supplies.
 Even used properly, chemicals can eliminate resources birds need, such as protein-rich insects or nutritious weed seeds.

 How to Help: Minimize chemical use in your yard, and when you must use chemicals, read application instructions carefully and follow all recommended use guidelines.
 Better still, eliminate chemicals and let birds be your natural pest control and weed-eaters.